 Such non-pecuniary losses are difficult to compute beyond arbitrarily assigning a dollar amount.
 These are harder to prove and establish than pecuniary damages.

 Another form of damages in a wrongful death case is punitive damages.
 In the event of a particularly outrageous act of neglect or willful harm, a court may award damages beyond the financial and emotional losses of survivors by adding punitive damages to punish defendants for their outrageous actions and make an example of them.
 Compensatory or nominal damages must exist first before an award for punitive damages can be added to a wrongful death settlement.

 One last form of damages in wrongful death claims can be those applied in a personal injury to the deceased person, based on the time between their injury and the time of their death.
+These are known as survival claims.
 Such damages can include the pain and suffering of the victim and any personal injury costs via medical expenses and lost wages prior to death.
 The longer a victim lives after an injury, the greater the damages awarded at trial or settlement.

 As you can see, many factors can play a part in the nature and extent of damages awarded in wrongful death legal actions.
 As for how much such a lawsuit ultimately is worth, that depends on all these factors and the individual circumstances of the case.
 But generally, a successful wrongful death lawsuit may bring an award between $100,000 and more than $100 million for survivors’ economic recovery or financial compensation depending on the facts of the case.
 Once all the facts are in, your case may be worth substantially more, not including the potential punitive damages that can be rewarded for extreme reckless behavior or gross negligent conduct.